 Substantial Gainful Activity Limit for Blind Recipients

-Blind SSI applicants are allowed to make up to $1,740 per month before they are considered to be performing SGA.
-However, the upper income limit for blind SSI applicants is still $1,500 per month (in states that don't pay an SSI supplement).
-(Remember, if an SSI applicant makes anything more than $1,500 per month, their counted income would work out to more than $710 per month, and would disqualify the individual for SSI.)
+Blind SSI applicants are allowed to make up to $1,800 per month before they are considered to be performing SGA.
+However, the upper income limit for all SSI applicants is still a little over $1,500 per month (in states that don't pay an SSI supplement).
+(Remember, if an SSI applicant makes more than $1,500 per month, their counted income would be too high for SSI.)
 However, many blind applicants have impairment-related blind work expenses (BWE), which can be deducted from their countable income.
 Examples of BWE include the cost of visual and sensory aids or service animals.